-We have the advantage of strategic surprise; the enemy clearly assumes that the invasion will occur north, at the Pas De Calais.
+We have the advantage of strategic surprise; the enemy clearly assumes that the invasion will occur north, at the Pas de Calais.
 However, surprise may offer only a narrow advantage.
-Unless you secure your objectives quickly, the enemy will capitalize on the excellent defensive terrain of inland Normandy and throw our invasion timetable out of kilter.
+Unless we secure our objectives quickly, the enemy will capitalize on the excellent defensive terrain of inland Normandy and throw our invasion timetable out of kilter.